-In this unit students will be introduced to the broad, inter-disciplinary area of human-computer interaction (HCI) with special emphasis on iteration design and user interface design.
+In this unit students will be introduced to the broad, inter-disciplinary area of human-computer interaction (HCI) with special emphasis on user interface design and brain-computer interfaces.

-Lectures cover the design, development and evaluation of computing technologies, including desktop computing, mobile computing and human interface technologies like mixed/augmented reality, to be used for either work or leisure purposes.
-The unit is a combination of lectures and group work experiences.
-Students' will complete design and/or evaluation tasks, literature reviews and presentations as part of the practical requirement of this unit.
+Lectures cover the design, development and evaluation of computing technologies and human interface technologies, to be used for either work or leisure purposes.
+Students will learn how to design, implement, and evaluate user interfaces, and how to rapidly iterate and revise your designs.
+The unit is a combination of lectures and tutorials with programming experiences.
+Students will complete design and/or evaluation tasks, literature reviews and presentations as part of the practical requirement of this unit.

 |Unit name||Human Computer Interaction|